- Faith and Worship

 Published: June 18, 2018

-The Solemnity of the Nativity of St. John the Baptist is celebrated on June 24.
-Though it is a solemnity, it is not a holy day of obligation.
+Though it is a solemnity, the feast of the Nativity of St. John the Baptist is not a holy day of obligation.
 From the moment of conception, a relationship was established between Jesus and John.
 An angel appeared to an elderly Zechariah and told him his wife, Elizabeth, who had been unable to have children, would give birth to a son to be named John.
 "He will be filled with the Holy Spirit even from his mother’s womb, and he will turn many of the children of Israel to the Lord their God."
 (Luke 1:5-25)

 The angel's predictions began to come true only a few months later when Mary visited her cousin, Elizabeth.
 After receiving a similar visit from the Angel Gabriel who had explained that the Holy Spirit would come upon her and she would conceive a Son to be named Jesus, Mary went to assist Elizabeth already in her sixth month of pregnancy.